MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 ---
-title: Create new Teams project Using Teams Toolkit
+title: Create a new Teams project Using Teams Toolkit
 author: zyxiaoyuer
 description:  Create new Teams project Using Teams Toolkit ms.author: zhany